 Fencing: Steps to Success by Elaine Cheris, 2002.
 Actually an epee and foil text, but the epee stands out more to me, and is very useful to both recreational and competitive fencers.
 Includes training drills as well as excellent illustrations of technique, including from the fencer’s point of view.
 The book is a good companion to Kingston’s book above.
 Cheris is one of the great US fencers in both epee and foil.

 Epee 2.0: The Birth of the New Paradigm by Johan Harmenberg, 2007.
 For advanced epeeists and coaches only.
 Some material is controversial and not all masters agree with the described training regimen.
-Further, Harmenberg at times appears to take more credit than he deserves, albeit innocently, given that other epeeists were also “knocking at the door” of the “new style,” and had been for some time.
-Harmenberg, however, was the first truly elite epeeist to succeed with it at the Olympic and World Championship levels.
+Further, Harmenberg at times appears to take more credit than he deserves, albeit innocently, given that other epeeists were also “knocking at the door” of his “new style,” and had been for some time.
+Harmenberg, however, was arguably the first truly elite epeeist to succeed with it at the Olympic and World Championship levels.
+That is, the first to use “outstripping” attacks to the body as a primary technique and tactic.

 As bad, the practice often turns epee bouts into a “game of chicken” (Harmenberg’s words) in which epeeists bounce about at close range and attempt to hit their adversary’s torso in a machine “out-stripping” single tempo which requires exceptional speed even correctly timed and opposed.
 In fact, the “modern” method of teaching epeeists to fence much closer than in the past and to emphasize touches to the body is detrimental to the development of all epeeists, no matter their aspirations.
 The book is based on the Swedish epeeist’s experiences leading up to his 1977 world championship and 1980 Olympic gold.
 In other words, however profound the book may be to sport fencing, its author’s ideas were not new in 2007—only their publication was.